Oikos 2025

 Reverse Token Split

-As part of the product renovation, OKS will be bootstrapped on the upcoming launchpad while being subject to a reverse token split with a ratio of 75:1.
+As part of the product renovation, OKS will be bootstrapped on the upcoming launchpad, subject to a reverse token split with a ratio of 75:1.
 To this end, a snapshot of Oikos Debt Share (ODS) balances has been taken at block height 24990716.
 Only OKS holders with a balance of at least 1000 units at this block height can claim their new tokens following the split operation while all the remaining supply will be burned.
 Contextually, all synths will be discontinued in combination with the Oikos Minter and the Oikos Exchange in their current form.

 Liquidity Bootstrap

 After the split operation, the liquidity will be deposited on PancakeSwap via a bootstrap process.
-The initial FMV is 0.00003785 BNB, with a market capitalization estimated at 130 BNB.
+The initial IMV is 0.00003785 BNB, with a market capitalization estimated at 130 BNB.
 The floor liquidity will back approximately 40% of the initial circulating supply of ~3,400,000 OKS, corresponding to roughly 50 BNB.
-As a result of the token split, the supply will be held by a dedicated smart contract which will distribute it to legitimate holders upon successful migration.
+As a result of the token split, the supply will be held by a dedicated smart contract, which will distribute it to legitimate holders upon successful migration.

 Conclusion

-Happy 2025 everyone from the Oikos Team🍾
+Happy 2025, everyone from the Oikos Team🍾